jhillwig/Assignment-2/README.md

 <img width="194" height="580" alt="image" src="https://github.com/user-attachments/assets/fd3f92c6-4bc7-4304-84ea-992c5a0b6081" />

+## Bankers Algorithm
+After parsing the data, the need matrix is created.
+Then, loop through the processes, checking to see if they can be fulfilled.
+If they can be, they are immediately added to the path of safety, and their resources are added to the available resources.
+Continue with the rest of the processes.

 ---
 ## Compilation/Running the Program:
 Run the commands `g++ -o bankers bankers.cpp`and `./bankers` to produce the same output as this screenshot: